statechannels/website/server/docs/getting-started.md

 }
 ```

-We can also describe the initiateState:
+We can also describe the initialState:

 ```typescript
 async function proposeInstall(appFactory) {